rjuju/rjuju.github.io/_posts/blog/2015-07-02-how-about-hypothetical-indexes.markdown

-There has already been some previous work on this several years ago, presented at [pgCon 2010](http://www.pgcon.org/2010/schedule/events/233.en.html), which was implenting much more than hypothetical indexes, but this was a research work, which means that we never saw those features coming up in PostgreSQL.
+There has already been some previous work on this several years ago, presented at [pgCon 2010](http://www.pgcon.org/2010/schedule/events/233.en.html), which was implementing much more than hypothetical indexes, but this was a research work, which means that we never saw those features coming up in PostgreSQL.
 This great work is only available as a fork of a few specific PostgreSQL versions, the most recent being 9.0.1.